Content

 Statuses

 Dependency Map automatically groups status with the same name.
-This helps when the issues in a map belong to projects with different workflows, but with the same name.
+This helps when the work items in a map belong to projects with different workflows, but with the same name.

-An example is a map where the status of the issues all have the same name, e.g. “To Do”, but the status is defined for different (Team managed) projects (the issues belong to different projects), then the issues will be grouped together as status = “To Do”.
+An example is a map where the status of the work items all have the same name, e.g. “To Do”, but the status is defined for different (Team managed) projects (the work items belong to different projects), then the work items will be grouped together as status = “To Do”.

 Note: Merge values are always enabled for Status in the “Value grouping” settings.